akashDash458/lg-tv-control-macos/README.md

 ```sh
 ~/bin/lgtv --name MyTV --ssl screenOn
 ```
-Now launch `hammerspoon` app in mac (automatically installed by script), and the automations should work.
-Add hammerspoon to `Open at Login` items in Mac system settings.

 ### Changes needed to get the script working:
 Following variables need to be changed in `~/.hammerspoon/init_lgtv.lua` as per the user's setup:
 - `tv_input` : HDMI 1/2/3/4, depending on the connection.
 - `tv_ip`: IP address of the TV.
 Can be found by running `~/bin/lgtv scan ssl`.
 (Might need to be changed if TV's network changes)
 - `connection_name`: (optional) Preferred connection name, like `My Mac Book`

+Now launch `hammerspoon` app in mac (automatically installed by script), and the automations should work.
+Add hammerspoon to `Open at Login` items in Mac system settings, to launch this automatically at startup.